Attachment Theory 101: Your Guide to Avoidant Attachment Style

 Discussing challenges and conflict doesn't have to be awkward.
 Download Relish and learn how to navigate difficult conversations with your partner.
 Start your free week of coaching and guides to tough conversations - download now.

-How does someone develop avoidant attachment?
+How does someone develop Avoidant attachment?

 For most people with this attachment, their families of origin have a lot to do with their attachment.
-Growing up in a family that is emotionally unexpressive (where things might not have been talked about), or in a family where there was not a lot of warmth or openness, might result in avoidant attachment.
-The individual might have seen their parents interacting with little emotional closeness, or they might not have been attended to as children when they have emotional needs - so in some ways, they may have just ‘shut down’ their emotional systems.
+Growing up in a family that is emotionally unexpressive (where things might not have been talked about), or in a family where there was not a lot of warmth or openness, might result in Avoidant attachment.
+The individual might have seen their parents interacting with little emotional closeness, or they might not have been attended to as children when they had emotional needs - so in some ways, they may have just ‘shut down’ their emotional systems.

-What is the best way to manage avoidant attachment?
+What is the best way to manage Avoidant attachment?

-If you or your partner have avoidant attachment, the good news is that there are many things that can help.
+If you or your partner have Avoidant attachment, the good news is that there are many things that can help.
 These include:

-- Raising awareness - for many people with this kind of attachment, there is little awareness of how this is impacting them.
+- Raising awareness: for many people with this kind of attachment, there is little awareness of how this is impacting them.
 Being able to understand that their preference for not talking about things or dealing with strong emotions is simply that - a preference - can help them to then understand that their partner might need some validation or acknowledgement for their own emotional experience - even if this is hard to understand.
 Remember, avoidantly attached people likely grew up with the impression that emotions aren’t that important, so it can take a bit of time for them to start to pay attention to emotions, and begin to see the importance of validating and supporting someone they love.

-- Open Communication - At the core of avoidant attachment is a fear of strong emotions or of being out of control - and being able to develop skills in talking things through and managing emotions safely is fundamental.
+- Open Communication: At the core of avoidant attachment is a fear of strong emotions or of being out of control - and being able to develop skills in talking things through and managing emotions safely is fundamental.
 Within the relationship, both people should strive for open and honest communication - and it is a safe place to raise issues and concerns, and these will be validated.
 Over time, an avoidant individual will learn that it is actually easier to raise a concern straight away (rather than sitting on it or hoping it will go away), and will begin to be more proactive about speaking up.

-- Personal Space - One thing that probably won’t change for an avoidantly attached person, is the desire for personal space - and that is totally fine.
+- Personal Space: One thing that probably won’t change for an avoidantly attached person, is the desire for personal space - and that is totally fine.
 If you are in a relationship with someone with this attachment style, it is good to remember that they will need space and independence at times - especially when things are stressful or difficult.
 Many anxiously attached people crave social contact and emotional closeness, but avoidantly attached people can be the opposite - and these kinds of high energy, social events can be draining at times.
 Part of this attachment can involve a fear of being trapped or suffocated by others’ needs, while not being able to speak up for their own - so sometimes being able to recognise this and offer an ‘out’ from commitments or social obligations (eg. a family gathering or a group outing) can be a powerful show of support and understanding.

-- Relationship training - Most relationships have one or two arguments that happen again and again.
+- Relationship training: Most relationships have one or two arguments that happen again and again.
 Having the support of a professional to unpack these conversations and encourage both people to see both sides of the situation (and develop empathy for each other) allows for progress to be made.
 For those with avoidant attachment, it can be really valuable to have a compassionate and empathic person help them to understand themselves better, and also understand the impact that their avoidance has on their partner.
 This can build up their motivation to solve issues more proactively, as well as show empathy and concern when needed.

 Relish has all the benefits of therapy, at a fraction of the cost.
 In your pocket.
 At your convenience.
 Fully customized for you and your relationship.
 Start your free trial today!

-Can avoidant attachment be cured or changed?
+Can Avoidant attachment be cured or changed?

-This is what we might call ‘learned’ secure attachment - it is different from regular secure attachment, which develops as a result of stable experiences in relationships from childhood.
-The ‘learned’ secure attachment is more about having developed insight and awareness into your own attachment, and having developed the skills you need to have stable and harmonious relationships.
+This is what we might call ‘learned’ Secure attachment - it is different from regular Secure attachment, which develops as a result of stable experiences in relationships from childhood.
+The ‘learned’ Secure attachment is more about having developed insight and awareness into your own attachment, and having developed the skills you need to have stable and harmonious relationships.

-This type of change is an interesting one, as it is likely that someone with avoidant attachment may always be ‘somewhat’ avoidantly attached - they may never get completely comfortable with talking about their feelings or with relying entirely on someone else.
+This type of change is an interesting one, as it is likely that someone with Avoidant attachment may always be ‘somewhat’ Avoidantly attached - they may never get completely comfortable with talking about their feelings or with relying entirely on someone else.
 The change is more in how they respond to things in their relationship, and how well they manage things like communication and conflict.
 An avoidant person can manage these things very well if they are able to notice both their own responses (avoidance, shutting down, switching off), and still do what needs to be done (take a moment, ask to talk about something, speak honestly).

-One benefit of technology and app-based Relationship Coaching (such as Relish) is that it is now possible for avoidantly attached people to learn about relationships (and issues such as communication, conflict management and intimacy) in a way that is safe and confidential.
-For some people with this attachment, reading lessons and looking at their partners’ responses to quizzes or other lessons feels more comfortable than diving into relationship therapy with a stranger.
+One benefit of technology and app-based Relationship Coaching (such as Relish) is that it is now possible for Avoidantly attached people to learn about relationships (and issues such as communication, conflict management and intimacy) in a way that is safe and confidential.
+For some people with this attachment, reading lessons and looking at their partner's responses to quizzes or other lessons feels more comfortable than diving into relationship therapy with a stranger.

 Whatever the medium, we can say with confidence that any attachment issue can be changed and improved - the key things that are needed are insight and a willingness to change how we respond to certain things in our relationships.
 Research tells us that the very best way to resolve attachment issues is through a trusting, stable and honest relationship with another person - whether this is through therapy or other relationships, this can only be achieved by both people working on good communication and honesty.

-If you or your partner are avoidantly attached, it is useful to be aware of some of these characteristics, as well as how other attachment styles interact with avoidant attachment.
-As noted, Relish is based on attachment theory, and has a number of lessons and quizzes for those with avoidant attachment - as well as for their partners.
+If you or your partner are Avoidantly attached, it is useful to be aware of some of these characteristics, as well as how other attachment styles interact with Avoidant attachment.
+As noted, Relish is based on attachment theory, and has a number of lessons and quizzes for those with Avoidant attachment - as well as for their partners.
 Topics such as showing support and empathy for your partner, opening up and being vulnerable, and ways of talking about conflict, have all been helpful in filling gaps that might exist in your relationship.